|<<< | >>> | Feedback|

 One of the initial challenges was to find a suitable mode-locking mechanism.
 Even though originally it was widely believed that passive mode locking with semiconductor saturable absorber mirrors (SESAMs) would not be possible at very high power levels – at least not without first developing special high-power SESAMs, possibly based on improved semiconductor materials –, the author's research group at ETH Zürich demonstrated around 2000 that both thermal and non-thermal issues can be relatively easily managed even at very high power levels, if only the design parameters of the overall laser system (and not only of the SESAM) are properly chosen.
 In other words, SESAM damage then does not constitute a limiting factor for the power scaling of mode-locked thin-disk lasers; in fact, it was found that the mode-locked thin-disk laser is the first truly power-scalable femtosecond laser.
 However, the design of such lasers involves a number of subtle issues, related to e.g. spatial hole burning and to dispersion compensation, and a trial-and-error approach not based on a solid understanding of various details is prone to fail, e.g. by not managing to suppress certain types of instabilities.

-Thin-disk lasers have lead to the highest average output powers of over 140 W from a mode-locked laser [29, 34].
-Pulse energies of > 10 μJ combined with sub-picosecond pulse durations are possible [22, 23, 25], or > 40 μJ in picosecond pulses .
+Thin-disk lasers have lead to the highest average output powers of far over 100 W from a mode-locked laser [29, 34, 36].
+Pulse energies of > 10 μJ combined with sub-picosecond pulse durations are possible [22, 23, 25], or 80 μJ in picosecond pulses .
 While typical pulse durations with Yb:YAG are around 700–800 fs, significantly shorter pulses are possible, e.g. with ytterbium-doped tungstate crystals such as Yb:KGW or Yb:KYW .
 Even with Yb:YAG, pulse durations around 200 fs have been demonstrated with Kerr lens mode locking [31, 35].

 Amplifiers for High Pulse Energies